 Total time: 10 minutes (excluding chilling time)

-I bet you can’t say no to this salad.
-It combines slightly salty cheese with acidic orange flavor, forming a relaxing, refreshing fusion.
+I bet you can’t say no to this refreshing recipe with cottage cheese.
+It combines slightly salty cheese with an acidic orange flavor, forming a relaxing, refreshing fusion.
 It’s also exceptionally thick, smooth, and creamy.

 A huge advantage of this dessert is how simple it is.
 Its recipe uses only four ingredients: Mandarin oranges, Cottage cheese, topping cream, and orange Jell-O powder.
 Basically, you just have to mix everything together in order.